ANALYSIS-China property creditors face worsening restructuring terms as sector recovery hopes sour

 If it fails to make a coupon payment by Oct.
 17, at the end of the 30-day grace period, its entire offshore debt would be deemed in default.
 That could trigger off one of the world's biggest debt restructuring exercises.

-Most of the defaulted developers have started negotiations with creditors, but only three - Sunac, Fantasia 1777.HK and Zhongliang 2772.HK - have gained enough creditor approval on their restructuring proposals.
+Most of the defaulted developers have started negotiations with creditors, but only a few, including Sunac, Fantasia 1777.HK, Zhongliang 2772.HK and Aoyuan 3883.HK, have gained enough creditor approval on their restructuring proposals.

-While the market believed Sunac's restructuring terms, the latest to be approved, would serve as a template for the other defaulted peers, those expectations are now getting a reality check as the sector recovery hopes diminish.
+While the market believed Sunac's restructuring terms would serve as a template for the other defaulted peers, those expectations are now getting a reality check as the sector recovery hopes diminish.

 "Sunac may have set a good example for the developers that are still struggling to restructure.
 However, a turnaround (in the property sector) may need more," said Chuanyi Zhou, Asia corporate analyst at Columbia Threadneedle Investments, which holds Sunac's bonds.